mathiasrw/monetary-reform/monetary-reform.md

 The funding of long-term loans with short-term investments is called maturity transformation.
 A bank can perform a maturity transformation in the Sovereign Money System, as it can in the present system.
-In both cases the bank matches the demand of long-

-term borrowers with supply of several successive short-term investors.
+In both cases the bank matches the demand of longterm borrowers with supply of several successive short-term investors.

 Maturity transformation carries risk in the present system and will continue to do so in the Sovereign Money System.
 A bank, that is unable